 T. Rowe Price Group Inc. is planning to bring actively managed exchange-traded funds to the market.

-The plan to offer nontransparent actively managed funds, disclosed in filings with securities regulators, marks the mutual fund provider's early steps toward making inroads in the faster-growing ETF market segment.
+The move to offer nontransparent actively managed funds, disclosed in filings with securities regulators, marks the mutual fund provider's early steps toward making inroads in the faster-growing ETF market segment.

 The products also are an attempt to popularize using ETFs for active fund management, without complete disclosure of the trades made by the fund managers.
 Most ETFs today are fully transparent passive investments, meaning they disclose their underlying holdings and track an index.